Alessandro-Dodon/Alessandro-Dodon/README.md

 # Welcome!

 I am Alessandro Dodon, an MS student in Quantitative Finance at USI Lugano, holding a BS in Economics, Politics, and Social Sciences with a minor in Data Analysis from Unibo Bologna.
-My academic interests include applied mathematics, econometrics, machine learning applications in economics and finance, simulation techniques, time series forecasting, and Bayesian statistics.
+My academic interests include applied mathematics, econometrics, machine learning applications in economics and finance, simulation techniques and time series forecasting.

 I regularly update this GitHub page with my work and add new material.
 You can find all relevant code, data, and detailed explanations in the respective repositories listed below.